-Public transport and the public transport card: Dutch public transport
+Public transport tickets in the Netherlands: Travelling on public transport

-In addition to paper tickets, many Dutch people use a public transport card called the ‘OV-chipkaart’.
-You can use the OV-chipkaart on the train, bus, tram and metro services.
-Several different types of public transport cards are available – read on to find out more.
+In the Netherlands you use a public transport card called the ‘OV-chipkaart’.
+You can use this OV-chipkaart on the train, bus, tram and metro services throughout the country.
+There are several different types of public transport cards available.

-A disposable paper ticket is probably the best option if you only plan to use the train, bus, tram or metro once.
-However, the OV-chipkaart can save you money if you plan to use the train, bus, tram or metro more frequently.
-You can credit these cards with funds, and top them up at the yellow ticket machines, which are operated by the national train carrier ‘Nederlandse Spoorwegen’.
+A single, disposable paper ticket is probably the best option if you only plan to use the train, bus, tram or metro once.
+However, the OV-chipkaart can save you money if you plan to use the train, bus, tram or metro more frequently and over a longer period of time.

 Always check in and out

 It’s important to always check-in and check-out when you travel.
-It’s easy – you just need to swipe your card at the yellow card readers.
-At Schiphol, the designated yellow card readers for the trains are located at the top of the escalators and lifts inside Schiphol Plaza.
+It’s easy – if you travel by train or metro, you just need to swipe your card at the card readers at the stations/platform.
+For the bus and tram, you do this at the readers on board the bus or tram.